wlonk/arcadia/appendix/fairies.rst

 These are the rulers of Arcadia, the nobles and dominions of that other land.
 One will be present in each game of *Arcadia*.

+When you as the Host are playing the fairy, you must resist the temptation to be coy.
+Fairies are not ashamed of who they are, nor are they frightened of a mere mortal magician.
+In a world bound by social norms, the fairy is your chance to say what no one else will say, to take decisive and inhuman action, and to ensure that, despite the best efforts of these little people living their little lives, change and chaos will prevail.

 The Beast of the Moors
 ~~~~~~~~~~~~~~~~~~~~~~